 - Lay brisket on top of heavy duty foil.

-- In a small bowl stir together the 2 Tbsp worcestershire sauce, 2 tsp pepper, 1 3/4 Kosher salt, 1 tsp garlic powder, and 1 tsp garlic salt.
+- In a small bowl stir together the 2 tablespoon worcestershire sauce, 2 teaspoon pepper, 1 ¾ Kosher salt, 1 teaspoon garlic powder, and 1 teaspoon garlic salt.
 Use a spoon and spread it over the brisket.
 Wrap tightly in foil and place in roasting pan with the fat side of the meat down.

 - Bake at 300 degrees for 4 hours.
 Do not open foil during this time.